 hinduism is one of the most ancient forms of psychology~ philosophy. each god or goddess simply represents different aspects of human personality traits & levels of consciousness

-every woman has an inner Kali (if empowered). goddess Kali is simply an aspect of a woman’s personality. she is the wrathful deity. all women hold the same wrath deep in their bones.
+every woman has an inner Kali or Matagi (if empowered). goddess Kali or Matangi is simply an aspect of a woman’s personality. she is the wrathful deity. all women hold the same wrath deep in their bones.
 Kali is the goddess of truth. ~!~ the destroyer of ego consciousness, the serpent goddess riding through all chakras, the balancing & equalizing.

 Kali comes from the Sanskrit root word Kal which means time.
 There is nothing that escapes the all-consuming march of time.
 In Tibetan Buddhism Her counterpart is male with the name Kala.
 Mother Kali is the most misunderstood of the Hindu goddesses.
 The Encyclopedia Britannica is grossly mistaken in the following quote, “Major Hindu goddess whose iconography, cult, and mythology commonly associate her with death, sexuality, violence, and, paradoxically in some of her later historical appearances, motherly love.”